Harry Styles: Personal life

+Tattoos

+Styles is heavily tattooed, having got his first one at 18 years old; the most prominent of which is a large butterfly on his sternum.
+Styles's primary tattoo artist Liam Sparkes stated the butterfly on his torso is "based on an old French prison tattoo inspired by the film Papillon (1973)."
+He got tattooed on television as a dare on The Late Late Show with James Corden in December 2015.
+His tattoos include the Green Bay Packers logo, swallows, "NY, LA, LDN", a padlock tattooed on him by Ed Sheeran, "never gonna dance again" (lyrics from the song "Careless Whisper" by George Michael), "Brasil!", a naked mermaid, the cover art of the album The Dark Side of the Moon by Pink Floyd, his parents' birth years and various tattoos related to family members, and a tiny cross.
+Styles has "17 Black" below his left clavicle after losing money gambling in Australia on 17 black and shares matching work of the children's character Pingu with Ed Sheeran.
+He also shares a matching half a heart tattoo with Nathan Followill of Kings of Leon.
+Styles has two Hebrew tattoos–one on his shoulder with his sister Gemma's name and another that translates to "Can I Stay"–influenced by his interest in Jewish culture and Hebrew.

 Relationships

-From November 2011 to January 2012, 17-year-old Styles dated television presenter Caroline Flack; their relationship stirred controversy, as she was 14 years his senior.
+From November 2011 to January 2012, 17-year-old Styles dated television presenter Caroline Flack; their relationship stirred controversy, as she was 14 years older than Styles and accused of paedophilia.
 He briefly dated American singer-songwriter Taylor Swift later in 2012, leading to fan and media speculation about them writing songs about each other after their breakup.
+From 2013 to 2016, Styles dated model Kendall Jenner and later cited her as one of the muses of his debut album.

-From 2017 to 2018, Styles was in a relationship with French-American model Camille Rowe, who inspired his 2019 album Fine Line.
-From January 2021 to November 2022, Styles was in a relationship with actress and director Olivia Wilde.
-Rolling Stone said in 2022 that "If Styles is already held up to a high standard, his potential partners are held to an unreachable one for some of his fans."
+From 2017 to 2018, Styles was in a relationship with French-American model Camille Rowe, who inspired Fine Line.
+From January 2021 to November 2022, Styles was in a relationship with actress and director Olivia Wilde, whom he met on the set of Don't Worry Darling.
+Rolling Stone said in 2022, "If Styles is already held up to a high standard, his potential partners are held to an unreachable one for some of his fans."
+From June 2023 to May 2024, Styles dated Canadian actress Taylor Russell.